 I stopped being a hippie and I started to develop the idea of devolution.
 I got real, real pissed off.Gerald Casale, Boingboing.net.

-‘Find The Cost of Freedom’ is a simple song, consisting of a minute of subdued acoustic guitar picking from Stills and Young, before the four sing the simple lyrics twice, the second time a capella.
+‘Find The Cost of Freedom’ is a simple song, consisting of a minute of subdued acoustic guitar picking from Stills and Young, before the quartet sing the simple lyrics twice, the second time a capella.
 Its elegant sadness is the perfect counterpoint to the anger of ‘Ohio’, and it’s a reminder of the era when rock music reached the apex of its cultural significance.

 Crosby, Stills & Nash would later revisit the refrain on 1982’s Daylight Again, on the closing track ‘Daylight Again/Find the Cost Of Freedom’.